On the first spring page I’ve made a general

 under the leaves.
 In the picture they are not visible.
 That's why I posted a picture where

 you can see them better.
 Not native.
-Mansoor originates in Central and Southern Europe.
+Asarabacca originates in Central and Southern Europe.

 Bloom time: April - June.
 Shade, partial shade, slightly moist soil.